How to Buy Tickets to the 2026 World Cup

 There are many different package bundles that you can select from in Hospitality from “close, central tickets” to a Private Suite.
 All of these are detailed in the longer form article here since it is a different beast altogether.

-A Hospitality Package is essentially a ticket to the match and you get a version of food, drinks, parking, etc + a small gift (see photo below of our gift in USA vs England, Qatar 2022).
+A Hospitality Package is essentially a ticket to the match and you get a version of food, drinks, parking, etc + a small gift (for reference, the gift for USA vs England, Qatar 2022, was a keychain).

 You can now purchase Single Match Tickets for Hospitality & Contact and Official Sales Agent!